 As the photographer loses his ability to order his own thoughts, so he is left with the remains of memory as a series of captured moments; the very essence of photography itself.

-Whilst trawling the internet for 8mm home movies, I came across clips which I thought might work for this piece.
-On approaching the owner, it was only then that I realised he was actually a schoolfriend of mine from 55 years ago who I hadn't been it touch with in all that time.
-Some of the film clips I have used were shot by his now deceased father who I never met.
+I discovered some of the 8mm footage used in this piece whilst trawling the internet for clips which chimed with the subject.
+On approaching the owner I realised he was actually a school friend of mine from over 50 years ago, and that the clips were shot by his now deceased father whom I never met.
 A very odd, somewhat synergic coincidence.

-I purchased the Leica stills camera at auction in order to film these sequences at 4k, and the child's voice is that of my daughter who would call me up and leave me answer machine messages when she was a child.
-The remaining footage was shot on my phone over a four year period.
+Purchasing the antique Leica stills camera at auction, I filmed it in cinematic 4k.
+The child's voice is that of my daughter who would call up and leave me answer machine messages.
+The remaining footage was shot on my phone over a four year period, a purposeful use of the democratic medium of pocket film making.

-The intro music track, and at the end of the full length version, is by Maria Quinn.
+The intro music track, and tail of the full length version, is by Maria Quinn.
 I have used a single verse with her kind permission.

 The full version is 7 mins in duration.
 Above is the opening sequence.